PinkPantheress: 2022–2024: Heaven Knows

+"Way Back", her collaborative single with Skrillex and Trippie Redd, was released in January 2023 and included on Skrillex's album Don't Get Too Close the following month.
+In February 2023, she released a remix of "Boy's a Liar", "Boy's a Liar Pt.
+2", with American rapper Ice Spice.
+After becoming popular on TikTok, the remix debuted at number 14 on the Billboard Hot 100, becoming her first song to appear on the chart, and later peaked at number three.
+It also peaked at number two on the UK Singles Chart, where it became her highest-charting single.
+It was certified platinum by the Recording Industry Association of America (RIAA), marking her first RIAA certification, and was nominated for two BET Awards, an MTV EMA, and a Streamy Award.
+"Angel", her addition to the soundtrack for the Greta Gerwig–directed 2023 film Barbie, was released as a single in June 2023.
+Her collaborative single "Turn Your Phone Off" with Destroy Lonely was released in July 2023, and she was featured alongside Hyunjin of the K-pop group Stray Kids on a remix of the Troye Sivan song "Rush" in August 2023.
 In October 2023, PinkPantheress announced her debut album, Heaven Knows, which was released on 10 November 2023.
 "Mosquito", the album's lead single, was released in September, followed by the singles "Capable of Love" and "Nice to Meet You" in October and November, respectively.

-That same month, she announced the Capable of Love Tour for the UK and Europe, spanning from February to April 2024, with North American dates added later in November.
+In October 2023, PinkPantheress announced the Capable of Love Tour for the UK and Europe, spanning from February to April 2024, with North American dates added later in November.
 The North American leg was produced by Live Nation.
-In February 2024, she was honored as Producer of the Year by Billboard Women in Music.
+In February 2024, she was honoured as Producer of the Year by Billboard Women in Music.
 She performed as an opener on Olivia Rodrigo's Guts World Tour in the summer of 2024 until announcing the cancellation of all of her remaining live performances in August of that year, citing health reasons.
 She was featured on a remix of K-pop group Le Sserafim's song "Crazy" released in September 2024.